Stanleyhoo1/Tennis-Technique/README.md

    ```

 2. **Download the YOLOv7 Model**:
-   - Download the YOLOv7 model weights and place them in the Tennis-Technique folder.
+   - Download the YOLOv7 model and place that folder in the Tennis-Technique folder.
 Follow the instructions from the YOLOv7 [GitHub repository](https://github.com/WongKinYiu/yolov7/tree/main) to download the model (or you can just clone the YOLOv7 repository in the Tennis-Technique folder).

 3. **Setup**: